MichaelGrupp/evo/README.md

 ## License

 Free, modifiable open source software as covered by the GNU GPL v3 - see the 'LICENSE' file for full information.
+If you use this package for your research, a footnote with the link to this repository is appreciated: `github.com/MichaelGrupp/evo`.